Latest News on Co-operation with Bulgaria

-To boost productivity and close the gaps with EU levels of prosperity, Bulgarian policy makers need to place an emphasis on education, innovation, regulatory certainty, competition and the judiciary.
-Productivity growth is also the key to mitigating the effects of Bulgaria’s severe demographic challenge (caused by a close to 20% population decline since 1985) along with reforms to improve employment opportunities, boost growth, and keep public debt in check.
+To boost productivity and close the gaps with EU levels of prosperity, Bulgarian policy makers place an emphasis on education, innovation, regulatory certainty, competition and the judiciary.

 Co-operation with the OECD

-Bulgaria has co-operated with the Organisation via thematic initiatives and a country-specific programme since the early stages of transition.
+Bulgaria has co-operated with the Organisation via thematic initiatives and a country-specific programme since the early 1990s.
 This co-operation has been developing through the years based on demand and mutual benefit.
 Currently, Bulgaria is active in the OECD SEE regional programme and participates in statistical reporting and information systems, benchmarking exercises such as the Programme for International Student Assessment (PISA), publications and policy reviews.

-Bulgaria expressed its wish to become an OECD member for the first time in 1992 and has stated its interest in acceding to the OECD in official letters from successive Prime Ministers and Ministers of Foreign Affairs over the last decade.
-During his visit to the OECD in 2017, President Radev renewed Bulgaria’s request to accede to the Organisation.
+Bulgaria has repeatedly expressed its interest in an OECD accession.
+More recently, Bulgaria’s interest in OECD accession was expressed in writing by its Minister of Foreign Affairs in 2015 and reiterated ever since by President Radev as well as by Prime Minister Borissov.
 The preparation for accession to the OECD is coordinated by a dedicated inter-ministerial committee and has been included as one of the priorities in the Government Programme for Stable Development for the period 2014-2020.